 Having stress or being sensitive to some foods does not seem to cause ulcerative colitis.

 Right now there is no cure, except for surgery to remove the colon.

 Some things may make you at higher risk for ulcerative colitis.
 These include your:

 Each person’s symptoms may vary.
 The most common symptoms include:

-Your health care provider will give you a physical exam and do some blood tests.
-The blood tests will check if you don’t have enough healthy red blood cells (anemia).
-They will also check if your white blood cell count is high.
-This is a sign of redness and swelling (inflammation).
+Your healthcare provider will give you a physical exam and do some blood tests.
+The blood tests will check your red blood cells and white blood cells.
+If your red blood cell count is low, this is a sign of anemia.
+If your white blood cell count is high, this is a sign of redness and swelling (inflammation).

 Other tests for ulcerative colitis include: